 It's a thousand miles from anywhere filled with waterfalls, rainforests, and white sandy beaches.
 It's a place where you are greeted with huge smiles and welcoming words.
-Here's our suggestions for what to do in Fiji.
+Here are our suggestions for what to do in Fiji.

 As you enter any establishment, hotel, or restaurant, you people will yell Bula Vinaka and offer up Kava to welcome you.
 If you want a winter escape, Fiji is the place to be.
 So turn off your brain, sit back and relax and enjoy all the things to do in Fiji on the main island of Viti Levu.

-When traveling to Fiji you must take part in a traditional Kava ceremony.
+When travelling to Fiji you must take part in a traditional Kava ceremony.
 When visiting any village in Fiji it is customary to present a gift of Yaqona (Kava root).
 The root is ground down and strained through a cloth and into a large wooden bowl.

-Walk on the beach
+2. Walk on the beach

 So even though it's not overly unique to walk on the beach in a tropical country, we're putting in this photo anyway because it's beautiful.

-Raft the Upper Navua River
+3. Raft the Upper Navua River

 It was fun too.
 The rapids are a leisurely class 3 and 4 but you still get the blood pumping as you bump up and down the river with your very fun guides.
-And you get to see beautiful scenes like this!

-Sit on a secluded Beach
+3. Sit on a secluded Beach